Init 1

 To handle the communication using the MQTT protocol we need essentially 4 functions, 2 for each direction of the interaction between server and client:

-• An unpacking function (deserializing/unmarshalling)
+- An unpacking function (deserializing/unmarshaling)

 Supported by 2 functions to handle the encoding and decoding of the Remaining Length in the Fixed Header part.